 Here are vital items Oregon businesses need to know about processing payroll.

 Oregon Minimum Wage

-While the current federal minimum wage is $7.25 per hour, Oregon minimum wage figures are much higher, and can be dependent on a specific locale or city.
-The minimum hourly rate effective July 1, 2022 is $12.50 in nonurban areas, $13.50 in Oregon standard counties, and $14.75 in the Portland metro area.
+While the current federal minimum wage is $7.25 per hour, Oregon minimum wage figures are much higher and can be dependent on a specific locale or city.
+As of July 1, 2023, minimum wage in Oregon has increased to $14.20 per hour (this is the standard minimum wage rate).